hanazuki/release-gems/README.md

 - No dependency on Bundler or Rake (so no need for `bundle install`); reduces supply-chain risks in the release process.
 - Separate steps for building and publishing to minimize permission scope.
+- Building gems in execution sandboxes.
+Sandbox blocks access to secret materials and network.
 - Integration with GitHub releases: gems are also uploaded to a GitHub release, where GitHub generates a release attestation.
 Release attestations can independently verify the package registry or a package cache is not tampered with.

 ## Prerequisites